 Because of documents I recovered, we now understand why the West was so against putting the communist system on trial.
 It is not only that the West was infiltrated by the Soviets much deeper than we ever thought, but also that there was ideological collaboration between left-wing parties in the West and the Soviet Union.
 This ideological collaboration ran very deep (emphasis added).

 In large part, that "ideological collaboration" remains hidden and well-guarded, as I learned the hard way when own efforts to expose it drew savage attacks.
 These attacks were orchestrated, shockingly enough, by self-professed ex-Communists David Horowitz and Ronald Radosh.
-Such men, one would think, would themselves know very much better, and not catcall "McCarthyism," or, in my case, "McCarthy's heiress," "crackpot," etc., just as if they were still reading along with the part line of the day in The Daily Worker or Pravda.
+Such men, one would think, would themselves certainly know well enough not to catcall "McCarthyism," or, in my case, "McCarthy's heiress," "McCarthyism on steroids," "crackpot," etc. as if they were still reading along with the part line of the day in The Daily Worker or Pravda.
 (See Bukovsky and his colleague Pavel Stroilov expand upon this "conservative" phenomenon here in their first review-essay on American Betrayal, "Why Academics Hate Diana West"; more here in the second review-essay, "West's American Betrayal Will Make History.")

-None of this can be relegated to ancient history, by the way.
-It is in these same deep and unexposed layers of "ideological collaboration" where our American story of our Marxist subversion lies, and, with it, the knowledge we need to understand how ideological subversion works.
+None of this can be relegated to ancient history.
+It is in these same deep and unexposed layers of "ideological collaboration" where the American story of our Marxist subversion lies, and, with it, the knowledge we need to understand how ideological subversion works.
 This is why getting "McCarthyism" straightened out is so very crucial.
 So long as debate and analysis on the subject of communist conspiracy are stoppable by cries of "McCarthyism"; so long as acting to protect the Constitution from enemies foreign and domestic is thwarted by "witch-hunt" hysterics, we remain incapable of learning to defend ourselves -- which is precisely the enemy strategy.

-I sent "Defending Joseph Raymond McCarthy (1908-1957)," my most recent essay on the Pavlov's-Daily-Worker cries of "McCarthyism!" by conservatives to Vladimir Bukovsky, who was kind enough to reply with his general thoughts on the phenomenon, which I have posted below.
-They come from his book Judgement in Moscow, which, aside from Chapter 1 (appearing here as a bonus in the American Betrayal wars), has yet to appear in English.
-The reason, Bukovsky explains, is he would not rewrite it to make it "politically correct" to suit his American publisher.
+I sent "Defending Joseph Raymond McCarthy (1908-1957)," my most recent essay on the Pavlov's-Daily-Worker cries of "McCarthyism!" by conservatives, to Vladimir Bukovsky.
+He was kind enough to reply with his thoughts on the general phenomenon, which I have posted below.
+They arrived as an excerpt from from his book Judgement in Moscow, which, aside from Chapter 1 (appearing here as a bonus in the American Betrayal wars), has still not appeared in English.
+The reason, Bukovsky explained, is he would not rewrite it to make it "politically correct" to suit his American publisher.

-By way of introduction, I will quote from a recent essay by Bukovsky and his co-author Pavel Stroilov make the following introductory points.
-(House Republicans, quaking in their wingtips over repealing Obamacare-socialism, listen up):
+By way of introduction, I will quote from a recent essay by Bukovsky and his co-author Pavel Stroilov.
+(House Republicans, quaking in their wingtips over repealing Obamacare-socialism, listen up).

 The truth is that the Western Establishment surrendered to Socialism long, long ago.